ksarkies/XBee-Acquisition/XBee-node-example-M168/README.md

 where xxx is atmega168 or any valid AVR type.

-The makefile needs to be changed for other AVR types to adjust for differences.
-A separate defines-xxx.h file needs to be incorporated.
+The makefile may need to be changed for other AVR types to account for differences.
+A separate defines-xxx.h file may need to be incorporated.

 Currently optimization level 1 only works with this code.
 Other optimization levels create faulty code.